securitytxt/security-txt/draft-foudil-securitytxt.md

 in section 4 of {{!RFC2142}}, but there is no requirement for this directive to be an email address.

-While URIs already include the ability to have both email address and phone numbers via "mailto" and "tel" prefixes, allowing this information to be listed without a prefix is intended for ease of use and readability.
+The value MUST follow the general syntax described in {{!RFC3986}}.
+This means that "mailto" and "tel" URI schemes MUST be used when specifying email addresses and telephone numbers.

 The precedence is in listed order.
 The first field is the preferred method of contact.
 In the example below, the e-mail address is the preferred method of contact.

 ~~~~~~~~~~
-Contact: security@example.com
+Contact: mailto:security@example.com
-Contact: +1-201-555-0123
+Contact: tel:+1-201-555-0123
 Contact: https://example.com/security-contact.html
 ~~~~~~~~~~